Min-max minimal surfaces, horizons and electrostatic systems: Area-Charge Inequality and Rigidity

-In Proposition \ref{mainineq} we obtained a inequality relating area and charge under a hypothesis of local nature on $\si$, and an infinitesimal rigidity for $\si$ under the assumption of equality in \eqref{areacharge}.
-The main goal of this subsection is to obtain a global version of \eqref{areacharge} and a rigidity result for $(M,g)$ in the case of equality.
+In Proposition \ref{mainineq} we obtained an inequality relating area and charge under a hypothesis of local nature on $\si$, and an infinitesimal rigidity for $\si$ under the assumption of equality in \eqref{areacharge}.
+The main goal of this subsection is to obtain global rigidity results for $(M,g)$ in the case of electrostatic systems.
+We first recall the following theorem.

-Also, in rigidity results involving inequalities for the area of minimal surfaces usually one does not expect to obtain rigidity on the ambient space just with an assumption on the index.
-On the case of a stable surface the stronger related condition is that the surface minimize area in a certain class of surfaces, and on the case of a index one surface the condition is the surface be a solution of a one-parameter min-max problem for the area functional.

-In this direction, in \cite{MaNe}, Marques and Neves obtained rigidity results for min-max surfaces in closed Riemannian $3$-manifolds with positive scalar curvature.
-Our first result is inspired by (and can be seen as a application of) the following theorem.

-\begin{theo}[Marques-Neves, \cite{MaNe}] Suppose $(\st,g)$ has no embedded stable minimal spheres and $R_g \geq 2\Lambda$, for some constant $\Lambda > 0$, then there exists an embedded minimal sphere $\Sigma$, of index one, such that
+\begin{theo}[Marques-Neves, \cite{MaNe}] Suppose $(\st,g)$ has no embedded stable minimal spheres and $R_g \geq 2\Lambda$, for some constant $\Lambda > 0$.
+Then there exists an embedded minimal sphere $\Sigma$, of index one, such that

 The equality holds if, and only if, $g$ has constant sectional curvature $\frac{\Lambda}{3}$. \end{theo}